lankton/android-anyshape/README.md

 <img src="https://github.com/lankton/android-anyshape/blob/master/pictures/rings_1.png" height="100px"/>

 ##Usage##
-You can use the AnyshapeImageView like below in you layout file:
+You can use the AnyshapeImageView like below in your layout file:

 ```xml
 <cn.lankton.anyshape.AnyshapeImageView